mroberts1/BOOTSTRA.386/manual/index.md

 Everyone's mouth is open in shock as the only sound I hear is Michael's squeaky shoes stepping down the carpeted hallway walking away.

-I shrug my shoulders and look around the room, "Alright, fuck it."
+I shrug my shoulders and look around the room, "Alright, let's do it."
 I pause and look for negative reaction.
 Seeing none, I continue "I guess you're hired.
 See you Monday 9 am.
 You go by Jay right?"

 "Yeah."